DanaMikulinsky/ethics_AI_project/README.md

 # Contributing

-We welcome contributions from the community.
+We welcome contributions from the community, trying to improve our classification model.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.